 The AMMNRE mineral collection, formerly the Arizona Mining and Mineral Museum collection, is comprised of over 20,000 rocks, minerals, and mining artifacts from Arizona and around the world.
-Specimens from the collection are on display at institutions around the state, including the UA Gem and Mineral Museum in Tucson, Bullion Plaza Cultural Center & Museum in Miami, Phoenix City Hall, the Arizona Capitol Museum, and other locations.
+Specimens from the collection are on display at institutions around the state, including the Arizona Capitol Museum, the Arizona House of Representatives and Arizona Senate, Bullion Plaza Cultural Center & Museum in Miami, the Sun City Rockhounds Mineral Museum, and other locations.

 History